Bad reasons to go to grad school: Consider these red flags in your decision

 If you are unable to afford professional career guidance, there are many things you can do by yourself.
 Most career counselors will start you off with self-assessment tests, of which the two most common are the Myers-Briggs Type Indicator and the Strong Interest Inventory.
 You can pay a fee to take either of these online.

-Chapter Three of The Idealist Guide to Nonprofit Careers is all about self and career assessment, and contains a variety of exercises and activities that can help you focus in on positions and fields that you're passionate about.
-You can download this chapter as a free PDF.
-Another highly recommended resource is the book, "What Color is My Parachute?".
+The Idealist Careers resource page contains a variety of exercises and activities that can help you focus in on positions and fields that you're passionate about.
+Another highly recommended resource is the book, "What Color is Your Parachute?".

 Once you have taken these tests or read some books or worked with a career counselor to narrow down your possible fields of interest, you'll be better prepared to take advantage of our own resource, the Idealist Nonprofit Career Center.